 The trail to Lawrence Island begins at the end of Grasslands Lane.
 In total, this sand-covered trail runs for about a mile.
 You’ll easily complete it in 30 minutes – but we suggest you linger a little longer to explore.
 (Download trail map)

-As you walk along Squeteague Harbor to the island, you’ll pass several private homes; please respect their privacy by staying on the trail.
+As you walk to the island along Squeteague Harbor, you’ll cross private property and pass several private homes; please respect their privacy by staying on the trail.
 If you have your dog with you, keep it leashed until you reach the island (and always pick up after it).
 And one word of advice: Wear shoes that can get wet and muddy, especially if you come at high tide!